third-party-dev/pparse/notes.md

 - Compression and other encodings (e.g. base64) may be doable if we track atomic units with inner/outer offsets.
 - What demarcations in a compression stream can be reused?
   - Specifically target (in order): zip, gz, xz/lzma, bz2
-  - Must also track indicies and tables for decompression.
+  - Must also track indices and tables for decompression.

 When we do a multi-level drill, we'll likely only have the parser specific Node from the Node tree.
 We need a path of Extractions to dereference the Node.
 Perhaps a "Node Of Interest" (NOI) keeps a reference to its source Extraction.
 All Extraction objects are always kept in memory with their relationships, but we wipe or clear the parsing results.
 Only "Nodes of interest" (NOI) and their ancestry are kept in memory.